A quick-growing deciduous shrub reaching up to 15' tall with a hollow stem pith and pale, shredding bark.

 Leaves: Dark green and elliptical to oblong.
 Leaves come to a long, sharp point and have hair along veins on the underside.

-Flowers: Fragrant, white-pink flowers bloom in early spring (May-June), fading to yellow and form in leaf axils.
+Flowers: Fragrant, white-pink flowers bloom in early spring (May-June), fading to yellow and forming in leaf axils.
 Flower stems are short and hairy.

 Fruits & seeds: Bright red fruits in clusters of 2-4.